 Jobs with Publishers

-We list job and volunteer openings with the independent literary magazines and publishers that are members of CLMP and other literary colleagues.
+We list job, volunteer, internship, and fellowship openings with the independent literary magazines and publishers that are members of CLMP and other literary colleagues.

-If you’re a CLMP Member and you’d like us to feature your job or volunteer opening, email us at [email protected].
+If you’re a CLMP Member and you’d like us to feature your opening, email us at [email protected].

 Paid (Salary)